Research

 Williams' 'body swap' cases might also involve this kind of

-'survival through parts.'
+'survival through parts'